 To most people they do the same job.
 But honestly, seeing them this way is a mistake.
 The key to understanding the difference between an OKR and a KPI is to look firstly at what they are.

-For a SaaS company, typical SaaS KPIs (Key Performance Indicators) are:
+Some KPIs are relatively universal like Revenue, others can be specific to an sector or industry.
+For example, in a Technology / SaaS company, typical SaaS KPIs (Key Performance Indicators) are:

 If you look at the above sets of metric that form the basis of the SaaS KPIs, you can immediately see how they’d be great at helping create better dashboard, do business diagnostics and strategy creation, as they would help direct areas of focus.